yorikya/note-speeker/README.md

 ## Usage

-1. Click the microphone button to start recording
+1. Click the "Record" button to start recording
 2. Speak your note or command
 3. The application will process your speech and:
    - Create new notes